 Supply chain is a complicated and volatile field.
 Disruptions aren't just likely; they're inevitable.
 One of the greatest benefits of a supplier relationship is that you don't have to face difficulties alone.
 A knowledgeable partner can help you navigate challenging times by offering their insight and resources so that you can thrive despite the fluctuations of the current market.

 This second lesson may sound obvious, but it's important.
-Find key suppliers that work in the same industries that you do.
+Build key supplier relationships with those that operate in the same industries that you do.
 This way, they're familiar with the market dynamics and can prepare you for a crisis as well as help guide you through it.
 This is a key piece to supply chain resilience.

 Aligning and Optimizing Business Models

 When Denise Lingenfelter, director of global accounts, joined Digi-Key seven years ago, she was given a specific task: engage with Jabil at an executive level and establish a global partnership.
 She visited as many Jabil sites as she could and kept up with Jabil's global acquisitions to pinpoint sites' and company's needs and match it with the Digi-Key model.